 In his FCC duties, Matthew contributes to the development of policy and rules governing wireless spectrum and auctions, including rules to facilitate the rapid, widespread deployment of communications services.
 Additionally, he assists the Bureau in reviewing license applications, overseeing existing licenses, and adjudicating complaints and requests.
 Previously, Matthew worked as a Legal Advisor in the Office of the Bureau Chief and as an Honors Attorney in the Bureau’s Broadband Division.

-Matthew is also a Research Affiliate at the Berkman Center, where he serves in a personal capacity.
+Matthew is also a Research Affiliate at the Berkman-Klein Center for Internet and Society at Harvard University, where he serves in a personal capacity.
 His research interests include communications law and policy, internet governance, social media and the law, cybersecurity, and administrative and constitutional law.
 At Berkman, Matthew is part of an effort to assess whether mesh network technologies can and should be used to improve public safety communications, and to evaluate the legal, policy, and technological issues that are raised by the adoption of such networks.